Interesting feedback on a couple of my posts on LinkedIn. Click here to read.

 Aduersus Astrologiã Diuinatricem (Bologna, 1496; edition used, Lyons, 1498?, sig. h5r)

 Pico argues not only here but throughout this treatise that ‘one’s behaviour influences one’s situation’ (‘affectibus ualeat consuetudo’), that there are efficient causes of events other than astrology (or fate), and that, while one’s (pre-) disposition plays some part in the outcome of one’s life, one has also a degree of control and choice over the direction one’s life takes.
-Butler’s poem, too, is, in part, an attack on astrology; the astrologer Sidrophel, observing through his telescope the approach of hudibras and his squire, Ralpho, sends his assistant, Whatchum, to find out what brings them.
+Butler’s poem, too, is, in part, an attack on astrology and passion to great telescopes; the astrologer Sidrophel, observing through his telescopes the approach of hudibras and his squire, Ralpho, sends his assistant, Whatchum, to find out what brings them.
 Whatchum gets Hudibras’s story from Ralpho, and

 tells it to Sidrophel, who pretends he has learned it by the art of divination.